cead22/okta.github.io/_source/_standards/SCIM/index.md

 ##### Deactivate Account: PATCH /Users/{id}

-Deprovisioning is perhaps the most important reason customers why customers ask that your application supports provisioning with Okta.
+Deprovisioning is perhaps the most important reason why customers ask that your application supports provisioning with Okta.
 Your SCIM API should support account deactivation via a PATCH to `/Users/{id}` where the payload of the PATCH request sets